 Make customers aware of the amount of tax they are being charged by providing a receipt and keep a copy for your own records.
 The tax rates among the provinces change over time, so it is vital for Canadian small-business owners to stay up to date on all rules and regulations regarding their companies.

-Even if you are skilled at doing tax percentage calculations in your head there’s no shame in using a Canada tax calculator.
-You might already use an income tax calculator to manage your personal finances, the key difference with this CRA calculator is that it is intended for businesses and calculates GST, PST, QST etc. The safest bet is to use the calculator hosted by the Canada Revenue Agency so you know you are dealing with the most up to date federal and provincial tax rates.
+Even if you are skilled at doing tax percentage calculations in your head there’s no shame in using a Canadian tax calculator.
+You might already use an income tax calculator to manage your personal finances, the key difference with this CRA calculator is that it is intended for businesses and calculates GST, PST, QST etc. The safest bet is to use the Canadian tax calculator hosted by the Canada Revenue Agency so you know you are dealing with the most up to date federal and provincial tax rates.